 - Don’t overfill.
 Do not fill your paper liners all the way to the top with batter.
 You want to fill them about 3/4 of the way full, so the tops have room to rise.
 Using an ice cream scoop or medium cookie scoop will give you the perfect amount in each liner.

 - Frozen blueberries.
-My preferences is fresh, however frozen blueberries will work if that’s all you have on hand.
+My preference is fresh, however, frozen blueberries will work if that’s all you have on hand.
 Fold them into the batter while frozen (do not thaw).
 It helps to mix the frozen blueberries with a teaspoon of flour to keep them from sinking to the bottom.

 - Lemon curd.
-For even more citrus flavor, fill the cupcakes with a tangy lemon curd.
+For even more citrus flavor, fill the cupcakes with tangy lemon curd.

 - An easy shortcut.
 Instead of making the cupcakes from scratch, use a box of lemon cake mix similar to how I did in this lemon raspberry cupcake recipe.